knoxville-utilities-board/OpenMTR.github.io_2018/developerWorkflow.md

 - Rule 4: Do not review code for more than 60 minutes without a break.

 Always remember the golden rule and treat others how you would like to be treated.<br/>
-**Reviewing code is like kicking the developer in the ribs.
-A good reviewer can get a thank you for each kick dished out. -Matt Clinard**
+>Reviewing code is like kicking the developer in the ribs.
+A good reviewer can get a thank you for each kick dished out.